hl7-eu/xShare/input/pagecontent/application.md

 The **application domain** describes what are the logical (software) components involved in the [yellow button business processes](business.html#business-service-and-processes) and how they interact, collaborate or are coordinated.

 <div>
+<p> </p>
 {% include bdat-a.svg %}
+<p> </p>
 </div>

-In this version formalized as sequence diagram where the workflow participants are higlighted.
+In this version a sequence diagram is used to describe how - from an application perspective - the business process is realized.

-> Please note that not all the identified participants are subject to the labeling process.

-It also provides an overview of the [Primary logical application components](yb_components.html) considered in the design of the xShare reference implementation
+An overview of the [Primary logical application components](yb_components.html) considered in the design of the xShare reference implementation is also provided.

-### Participants
+### The Yellow Button Participants

+In the sequence diagram documented in the next section the following participants are higlighted:

-* the *natural person* .
-It is the human actor managing the process.
-Not in scope for the labeling process.
+* the *Natural Person* : the human actor managing the process. **Not in scope for the YB labeling process.**
-* The *xShare Yellow Button*.
-It is the component enabling the natural person to download and share the health data.
+* The *xShare Yellow Button* : the component enabling the natural person to download and share the health data. **In scope for the YB labeling process.**
-* The *authorised Data Recipient*.
-It is the component consuming the health data shared by the natural person.
+* The *Authorised Data Recipient* : the component consuming the health data shared by the natural person. **In scope for the YB labeling process.**
-* The *citizen's Storage*.
-It is the component where the health data are stored after the download.
-Not in scope for the labeling process
+* The *Citizen's Storage* : the component where the health data are stored after the download. **Not in scope for the YB labeling process.**

 ### Sequence diagrams

-Herefater the sequence diagrams describing how the three identified capabilities:
+For each of the identified Yellow Button capabilities a sequence diagrams is reported:
 * [Download](#download)
 * [One-time share](#linked-option)
 * [Linked option](#linked-option)